ReshmaP-001/Secure-Data-Hiding-In-Images-Using-Steganography/README.md

    - Ensure that the cover image exists in the same folder as the programs.
    - The output image must be saved in PNG format to preserve the hidden data.
    - If the passcode is incorrect, the message cannot be retrieved.
-   - Large messages may not fit in small images—use a high-resolution image.
+   - Large messages may not fit in small images — use a high-resolution image.

+## 📜 License

+   - This project is open-source and free to use!